MIC-seq/MIC-seq-analysis-workflow/README.md

-# MIC-seq
+# MIC-seq analysis workflow
-Single-microbe RNA sequencing of the human gut microbiome
+Scripts for single-microbe RNA sequencing of the human gut microbiome